 More recipes you’ll love

-Top down view of loaf cake cut into slices on a wire rack.
+Top down view of 3 slices of coconut raspberry cake on a wire rack.

 5 from 7 ratings

-With ribbons of raspberry and a soft, fluffy coconut flavour, this coconut and raspberry cake is perfect for morning or afternoon tea.
-The crunchy streusel topping takes this buttery loaf cake will be love at first bite.
+With ribbons of raspberry and a soft, fluffy coconut flavour, this coconut raspberry cake is quick, easy and perfect for afternoon tea.

 Ingredients